-Have sufficient slack to permit turning an to keep gooseneck on bed of tow vehicle, if the trailer comes loose.
+Have sufficient slack to permit turning and to keep gooseneck on bed of tow vehicle, if the trailer comes loose.

-4.3.1.5 Connect Electrical Cable
+4.3.1.5 CONNECT ELECTRICAL CABLE

 - 1. Connect the trailer lights to the tow vehicle's electrical system using trailer electrical cable. - 2.
 Check all lights for proper operation.
 Repair or replace non-working lights before towing trailer. - 3.
 Check electric brakes for proper operation using brake controller mounted in the cab.